KHEngineering/RoboRio/faq/roborio.md

 ##How do I set my team number and IP?

 You no longer need to set the IP address for the RoboRio.
-The new 2015 System uses mDNS and dynamic addressing to find all devices.
+The new 2015 system uses mDNS and dynamic addressing to find all devices.
 Static IP addresses are no longer needed.
 To learn more about mDNS as it applies to FRC see the [FMS FAQ](/RoboRio/faq/fms/)

 Your team number will be assigned to the RoboRio when you image the Rio for the first time.
 After which you can access the RoboRio using RoboRio-2168.local (replacing 2168 with your own team number, DO NOT prefix 0 for 3 digit teams).

-So if your team 359 for example, after imaging your RoboRio you can access it via Ethernet, Wifi, or USB using the single address Roborio-359.local, which will resolve to the IP address of the RoboRio using mDNS.
+So, if your team 359 for example, after imaging your RoboRio you can access it via Ethernet, Wifi, or USB using the single address Roborio-359.local, which will resolve to the IP address of the RoboRio using mDNS.
 (Using roborio-0359.local will result in error).

 For those teams wishing to assign their own static IP to the RoboRio you can still do this through the web interface.
 Once the RoboRio has been successfully imaged, navigate to http://RoboRio-2168.local, and check your network settings.
-You can login as admin and change the ethernet port from dhcp to static and assign your own 10.TE.AM.2 address.
-The mDNS address will still work correctly even when the ethernet port is set to static.
+You can login as admin and change the Ethernet port from dhcp to static and assign your own 10.TE.AM.2 address.
+The mDNS address will still work correctly even when the Ethernet port is set to static.

-On Team 2168 we still set manually set all network devices our Robot (including the RoboRio) to a static IP.
+On Team 2168, we still manually set all network devices on our robot (including the RoboRio) to a static IP.

 You can always check all of your network interface settings, and modify them through the web interface of the Rio.
 You must be logged in as `admin` to make any changes.